nish572/Sol-Engine/README.md

 # Sol-Engine

+## Description

+A 2D Game Engine and Editor created for my BSc Computer Science dissertation and could more aptly be described as an auxilliary game development tool for the purposes of learning game development, learning game engine development, and for rapid prototyping.

+---

 ## To Run Sol
 To run Sol, please download the latest release from the sidebar.
 Open the directory and find the Sol Engine.exe.
 Run this file to run Sol.
 Please ensure SDL2.dll and Engine.dll are present in the same directory (alternatively install to PATH, however for ease of use it is ideal to keep these .dll files in the same directory as the executable).
 Additionally, ensure the imgui configuration file is present in this same directory to allow the Editor to load with the same visual settings as I have set.